1. Staff Expertise

 Stirling Law School Events and Publications: we run annual ‘Careers in Law’ seminars, Mini Law Fairs and organise workshops on interviews, CVs, internships, placements and psychometric testing with the University’s Career Development Centre.
 We issue weekly newsletters to all law students which includes a ‘Focus on Careers’ section and publish a range of guides including ‘Getting a Traineeship’ and ‘Developing your Career and CV.’

-Work Placement Module: The Stirling Law School runs a work placement Honours option in conjunction with the Career Development Centre which offers students a unique chance to experience working in a law environment and receive training and careers guidance within the degree.
-Our students gave us great feedback on this module -
+Work Placement Module: this module gives students a fantastic opportunity to experience working in a law environment and receive training and careers guidance wihtin the degree.
+OUr studnets gave us great feedback on this module -

 “It is definitely the most useful module I have done during my university life and would recommend as many students as possible do it.
 It has taught me so many new things and made me think and do so many things which I hope will benefit me in the future”.